-Motorcycle operators 21-29 years of age are overrepresented in motorcycle crashes.
-Over the three-year period 2015-2017, 28% of the motorcycle operators involved in fatal and personal injury crashes were in this age group but only 7% of the licensed motorcyclists were 21-29 years of age.
-Motorcycle operators under 21 years of age and between the ages of 30 and 39 are also overrepresented in fatal and personal injury crashes.
+Motorcycle operators 21-29 years of age have been overrepresented by a factor of 4 in motorcycle crashes.
+Over the three-year period 2016-2018, 28% of the motorcycle operators involved in fatal and personal injury crashes were in this age group but only 7% of the licensed motorcyclists were 21-29 years of age.
+Motorcycle operators under 21 years of age and between the ages of 30 and 39 were also overrepresented in fatal and personal injury crashes.